mthuurne/retroasm/docs/instruction-set.rst

    %101, ?ixf  . ixl
    %101, ?iyf  . iyl

-The entries that test decode flags are placed after the corresponding entries that don't test flags, since the last matched entry is picked when decoding.
+The rows that test decode flags are placed after the corresponding rows that don't test flags, since the last matched row is picked when decoding.

 Here is an example that defines Z80 indexed addressing: